jboss-developer/jboss-eap-quickstarts/messaging-clustering-singleton/README.md

 _Note: This method ensures the server is restored to its prior configuration._

-1. If it is running, stop the ${product.name} server.
+1. If it is running, stop the JBoss EAP server.
-2. Restore the `${jboss.home.name}/domain/configuration/domain.xml` and `${jboss.home.name}/domain/configuration/host.xml` files with the back-up copies of the files.
-Be sure to replace ${jboss.home.name} with the path to your server.
+2. Restore the `EAP7_HOME/domain/configuration/domain.xml` and `EAP7_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
+Be sure to replace EAP7_HOME with the path to your server.

 #### Remove the Domain Server Configuration by Running the Management CLI Script

 _Note: This script returns the server to a default configuration and the result might not match the server configuration prior to testing this quickstart.
 If you were not running with the default configuration before testing this quickstart, you should follow the intructions above to manually restore the configuration to its previous state._

-1. Start the ${product.name} server by typing the following:
+1. Start the JBoss EAP server by typing the following:

-        For Linux:   ${jboss.home.name}/bin/domain.sh
+        For Linux:   EAP7_HOME/bin/domain.sh
-        For Windows: ${jboss.home.name}\bin\domain.bat
+        For Windows: EAP7_HOME\bin\domain.bat

-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the `remove-domain.cli` script, replacing ${jboss.home.name} with the path to your server.
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the `remove-domain.cli` script, replacing EAP7_HOME with the path to your server.

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=remove-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=remove-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=remove-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=remove-domain.cli

 This script removes the server configuration that was done by the `install-domain.cli` script.
 You should see the following result following the script commands: